 says Douglas Durst, president, The Durst Organization, New York City.
 The NY

 CyberCenter will offer 100 watts per square foot of electricity with 99.9999-percent

 availability of the computer-grade standard.
 Heat from the power-generating

 process will be used to produce chilled water for cooling.

 The Durst Organization has a reputation for creating green facilities.
-"I
+"I believe being

 environmentally sensitive and thinking about the future goes hand in hand,"